kubernetes-sigs/aws-load-balancer-controller/helm/aws-load-balancer-controller/README.md

 If you are setting `enableCertManager: true` you need to have installed cert-manager and it's CRDs before installing this chart; to install [cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) follow the installation guide.

 By default, the apiVersion of cert-manager is set to `cert-manager.io/v1`.
-If you are using an older version of cert-manager, you may need to set `certManagerApiVersion` to `v1alpha2`.

 Set `cluster.dnsDomain` (default: `cluster.local`) to the actual DNS domain of your cluster to include the FQDN in requested TLS certificates.